na-na-hi/renget/archive/how2playba.md

 Commissions is comprised of two modes: Base Defense and Item Retrieval.
 Base Defense is a wave defense against small yellow armored enemies.
 You want to bring your best AOE yellow students and at least one tank.
 A useful trick is to use Serina to move your tank further ahead so they take 100% of the aggro from the waves of bots.
 This also prevents ur tank from running behind ur team. sHifumi is surprisingly VERY good here, able to solo carry your run.
 Regular Hifumi also works as an okay way to tank damage, giving you much needed breathing room if your tank melts too fast.
 Anyone you'd use for (indoors) Chesed works here.
+Think about Momoi, Cherino, Iori, Junko, Nonomi, Moe, Tsurugi, Sumire.

 Item Retrieval is a single-target blue challenge with a strict time limit.
 Bring your best ST blues, but ST yellows work fine too if you're lacking good blue students.
 There is no need to bring a tank or healer to this mode.
 Any DPS you'd use for (urban) Shiro & Kuro works here.
+Think about Izuna, Haruna, Wakamo, sAzusa, Chise, mAris.

 ## Scrimmages
 The place you get mats to upgrade ur Exclusive Weapon (EW)/Unique Equipment (UE).